 The U.S. also holds some great summer skiing spots.
 There are dozens of world-class ski resorts scattered across the western half of the country, and there are almost 500 ski resorts from coast to coast.
 Most of these locations make for great winter getaways and several have some of the best skiing in the entire world.
 You could spend years skiing winters in the states and visit a new location each time.

 While a lot of the ski areas in the U.S. close down for the summer, that doesn’t mean they all do.
 There are several resorts well-known for staying open into the summer and, if there’s enough snow, they often stay open year-round.
-For some of the best summer skiing in the USA, check out the resorts of Mammoth Mountain in California, Arapahoe Basin in Colorado, and Timberline Lodge in Oregon.
+For some of the best summer skiing in the USA, check out the resorts of Mammoth Mountain in California, Arapahoe Basin in Colorado, Timberline Lodge and Mt.
+Hood in Oregon.

 5. New Zealand